trilitech/tezos-developer-docs/docs/reference/unity/Wallet.md

 Calls the specified entrypoint of the built-in FA2 contract.

 You can use this method as an alternative to calling convenience methods such as `TezosManager.Instance.Tezos.TokenContract.Mint()` directly or as a way to call the contract methods that do not have convenience methods in the `TokenContract` object.

+This method triggers the `ContractCallInjected` event if the call is successfully sent to Tezos.
+Then it triggers `ContractCallCompleted` or `ContractCallFailed` events, depending on whether the call succeeded or failed.